chrisdeutsch/remote_lab/README.md

 face.
 Given the current attempt at remote execution of labs, a substitute is needed for conducting the oral exams as well as communicating during the lab session.
-This basically requires a tool to communicate audiovisually, which we choose to be Skype for it is commonplace and free, as well as a tool to substitute for whiteboard, which we choose to use a free simple web-based program called WhiteboardFox.
+This basically requires a tool to communicate audiovisually, which we choose to be Zoom.
+Zoom is already commonly used for lectures in Bonn so you should be famililar with its use.

 In order to run this examination session as smooth as possible the following rules should be followed: